Blog Banner SVG

 2. Compulsory Winding Up: This occurs when regulatory authorities, creditors, or the National Company Law Tribunal (NCLT) enforce the closure due to non-compliance, financial distress, or fraudulent activities.

-Before initiating the winding-up process, ensure that the LLP meets the following criteria:
+Before initiating the winding-up of a company, ensure that the LLP meets the following criteria:

 1. The LLP should have obtained consent from at least 75% of its partners.